transtats/transtats/docs/source/roadmap.rst

 | And releases are scheduled every quarter end.

-Transtats 0.8.4
+Transtats 0.8.5
 ---------------

-| Target delivery: End of June 2021
+| Target delivery: End of Dec 2021

 ToDo List
 =========

 - New Feature, Bug fix, Enhancement
-    - Package name mapping.
     - Provision for package sets.
     - Search a job log.
     - Translation snapshots.
-    - translate.f.o specific changes.
+    - Tenants specific changes.
     - Translation files in multiple tarballs.

 - Technical Tasks
     - Error handling, test cases.
-    - Bootstrap Transtats for different tenants.
     - Simultaneous jobs run (and multi-threading).
     - Prepare deployment for OpenShift 4.
         - Move from docker to buildah, single container to a pod.